tieto-peralkim/vacationer-frontend-031023/README.md

 # Vacation app frontend

-* CRUD operations for vacations
-* Holidays calendar with team filtering
-* Notifications to Slack of upcoming holidays
-* Admin features: CRUD-functions for users and teams

-## NOTICE
-* No sign-in so don't use full names or real customer names

 ## Development instructions
-*Add one local environmental variable (e.g. by creating .env file to root of the repo): REACT_APP_ADDRESS=http://localhost:3001
+Add one local environmental variable (e.g. by creating .env file to root of the repo): REACT_APP_ADDRESS=http://localhost:3001

-*Normal process:
+Normal process:
 1. Start the frontend with "npm start"
 2. (Start the backend with "npm run dev")
 3. Go to http://localhost:3000